Optiwing logo

 Keyword Magic Tool Volume

-This narrowed our list down to 4,711 keywords, a much more reasonable number, we could narrow this down more by adding more include/excludes or tweaking our volume further but I'm going to stick with this list.
+This narrowed our list down to 4,711 keywords, a much more reasonable number.
+We could narrow this down more by adding more include/excludes or tweaking our volume further but I'm going to stick with this list.

 Keyword Magic Tool Export